by a handful of Benedictine monks serving 11 sons of

 The Benedictine University at Mesa branch campus is also part

-E. Main Street in downtown Mesa.
+Main St. in downtown Mesa.
 This historic building once

 served as Southside Hospital and the Tri City Community Service